Our whole school curriculum is linked to our school values and sets out the core principles of what and how we teach our students.

 Our curriculum is designed to enable students to achieve academic excellence and to foster development of wider personal qualities within a supportive and caring environment.

 Our curriculum is ambitious and aims to challenge all students to realise their potential during their time at Carrington School.
 Underpinning our curriculum is the firm belief that all students are able to be successful and can access the content and skills of each subject they study.
 The school has high aspirations and expectations of all students.
 The curriculum, both within and beyond the classroom, is designed to provide a high level of challenge and to motivate students to find their unique strengths.
-Students are encouraged to find their own voice and use it with confidence to achieve their best academically and personally.

 In line with the requirements outlined in Section One of the 2010 Academies Act, the Curriculum at Carrington School is broad and balanced in order to ensure that our students are well-equipped for their post-16 studies and that they are responsible, well-adjusted citizens.
 Flexibility in curriculum design and subject choices, both in KS3 and KS4, means that students are able to personalise their learning with regard to their ability and interests, whilst retaining breadth in their studies.